What is Pelvic Organ Prolapse?

 How is Pelvic Organ Prolapse Diagnosed?

-At Vibrance, we offer Full Pelvic Assessment to check your pelvic floor muscle conditions and also sign of pelvic organ prolapse.
+At Vibrance, we offer Female Prolapse Screening to check your pelvic floor muscle conditions and also sign of pelvic organ prolapse.
 It will be done by our Women’s Health Physiotherapists.
 They will talk to you about your symptoms and do a pelvic exam.
 They may also ask you to strain or cough during the exam to see whether these actions cause prolapse or urine leakage.